bbulls14/2-opt_travelling_salesman/README.md

 1. Defined the logistics problem and identified key constraints.
 2. Implemented an adjacency matrix to represent distances between locations.
 3. Developed a base algorithm to compute tour distance.
-4. Implemented the **2-opt heuristic** to refine the initial delivery route.
+4. Implemented the **2-opt algorithm** to refine the initial delivery route.
-5. Incorporated deadline constraints to ensure feasibility.
+5. Incorporated deadline constraints.
-7. Tested with various datasets to validate improvements in efficiency.
+7. Tested against nearest neighbor algorithm to validate improvements in efficiency.
 8. Created interactive cli to obtain user input and provide an accurate display of distance travelled by trucks at any given time